 How much ice cream does the ICE-100 make?

-The Cuisinart ICE-100 comes with a 1.5 quart anodised aluminium bowl.
-The instruction manual states ‘Gelato and Sorbet bases should be no more than 1 quart (946 ml)’ and ‘Ice Cream bases should be no more than 5 cups (1183 ml or 1.25 quarts)’.
-I’ve found the maximum capacity for both the gelato and ice cream dashers to be somewhat lower than those stated by Cuisinart.
+The instruction manual states that ‘Gelato and Sorbet bases should be no more than 1 quart (946 ml)’ and ‘Ice Cream bases should be no more than 5 cups (1183 ml or 1.25 quart)’.
+I’ve found, however, the maximum capacity for ice cream to be lower than that stated by Cuisinart.

 Can I make 1 quart or less?

-How do you know when the ice cream is ready?
+How do you know when your ice cream is done?

-The drive motor in the ICE-100 gets a thumbs up from me because it’s able to produce sufficient torque to continue rotating the dasher as the mix hardens to -10°C (14°F).
-On some machines I’ve tried, the drive motor isn’t powerful enough to produce sufficient torque to rotate the dasher as the mix hardens.
-This means that the dasher stops rotating before sufficient water has frozen, resulting in slurry-like ice cream with coarse texture.
+It’s worth commenting here on the drive motor in the ICE-100 because it’s able to produce sufficient torque to continue rotating the dasher as the mix hardens to -10°C (14°F).
+On some domestic machines I’ve tried, the drive motor simply isn’t powerful enough to produce sufficient torque to continue rotating the dasher until the mix reaches -10°C (14°F).
+This means that ice cream has to be extracted at higher draw temperatures, resulting in slurry-like ice cream with less frozen water, reduced ice crystal content, and icy texture.

-Residence, which refers to the length of time ice cream takes to reach its draw temperature, has a significant effect on the final ice crystal size distribution, with shorter residence times producing ice creams with smaller ice crystals due to a decline in recrystallisation (Russell et al., 1999; Koxholt et al., 2000; Goff & Hartel, 2013; Drewett & Hartel, 2007; Cook & Hartel, 2010).
+Residence time, which refers to the length of time ice cream spends in the barrel and takes to reach its draw temperature, has a significant effect on the final ice crystal size distribution, with shorter residence times producing ice creams with smaller ice crystals due to a decline in recrystallisation (12 4 13 8 9).
 Longer residence times mean that ice cream spends more time in the bulk zone of the barrel where warmer temperatures cause rapid recrystallisation.
-Donhowe & Hartel (1996) measured a recrystallisation rate at -5°C (23°F) of 42 μm/day.
+Donhowe & Hartel1 measured a recrystallisation rate at -5°C (23°F) of 42 μm/day.
 At this rate, a size increase of around 8 μm would be expected over a 10 minute period.
-This matches almost exactly the increase in crystal size observed by Russell et al. (1999) at a slightly different temperature of -4°C (24.8°F).
-Clearly, the longer ice cream remains in the ice cream machine at temperatures where recrystallisation occurs very rapidly, the greater the extent of recrystallisation and the larger the ice crystals.
+This matches almost exactly the increase in crystal size observed by Russell et al.12 at a slightly different temperature of -4°C (24.8°F).

 A high rate of heat transfer and colder barrel wall temperatures contribute significantly to shorter residence times.
-Lower barrel wall temperatures lower the bulk temperature of the ice cream faster, reducing residence time and improving the ice crystal size distribution (Russell et al., 1999; Drewett & Hartel, 2007).
-Investigating the effect of draw temperature, dasher speed, and residence time on ice crystal size, Drewett & Hartel (2007) concluded that residence time had the greatest impact on final crystal size distribution, followed by drawing temperature and dasher speed.
+Lower barrel wall temperatures lower the bulk temperature of the ice cream faster, reducing residence time and improving the ice crystal size distribution (12 8).
+Investigating the effect of draw temperature, dasher speed, and residence time on ice crystal size, Drewett & Hartel8 concluded that residence time had the greatest impact on final crystal size distribution, followed by drawing temperature and dasher speed.

 How long does it take to freeze a batch of ice cream?

-In a taste test to compare texture, I found that the ICE-100 produced ice cream that was slightly smoother and creamier than that produced by both the Whynter ICM-200LS* and the Breville BCI600XL*, with the Whynter ICM-200LS a close second, and the Breville BCI600XL third for overall texture.
-The Breville BCI600XL incorporated slightly more air during freezing, resulting in ice cream that was slightly lighter and airer.
-The Whynter ICM-200LS incorporated the least amount of air of the three machines, about 8%, producing a nice dense ice cream.
-If I had to recommend one of the three, it would be the ICE-100 just because of the quality of the ice cream.
+In a taste test, I found that the ICE-100 produced ice cream that was slightly smoother and creamier than that produced by both the Whynter ICM-200LS* and the Breville BCI600XL*, with the ICM-200LS a close second, and the BCI600XL third for overall texture.
+The BCI600XL incorporated more air during freezing, about 30%, resulting in ice cream that was slightly lighter and airer.
+The ICM-200LS incorporated the least amount of air of the three machines, about 8%, producing ice cream that was judged the thickest.

 How Does the ICE-100 Compare to the Lello 4080 Musso Lussino?